appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/azureaddassignment1.png" />

-#### Step 3: Configure SAML-based Sign-on in Azure AD
+#### Step 3: Configure SAML-based Sign-on in Microsoft Entra ID

-Next, configure the SAML-based sign-on for the Azure AD application:
+Next, configure the SAML-based sign-on for the Microsoft Entra ID application:

 1. In the application settings, navigate to **Single sign-on** and select **SAML** as the sign-on method.